UiL-OTS-labs/jspsych-stroop-zinnen/README.md

-# jspsych-stroop
+# jspsych-stroop-zinnen
-Strooptask using jspsych
+Strooptask using jsPsych with sentences as stimuli.

 ## Description
-This task is a general form of a STROOP task.
-Currently, It uses a CONGRUENT stimuli e.g. the word "red" in a reddish font type and INCONGRUENT e.g.
-"blue" in a yellowish font type.
+This task is an adaptation of the general form of a STROOP task.
+Currently, the task presents sentences word after word where the last word requires a response from the participant.
+So the first words are in a default color, whereas the last has a specific color, which requires a forced choice from the participant.
+It uses CONGRUENT stimuli e.g. the word "red" in a reddish font type and INCONGRUENT e.g. "blue" in a yellowish font type.
 Just like a regular font type.
-The general flow is as follows:
+The flow of the experiment is as follows:
 - A participant is welcomed to the task
 - The participant should agree with the informed consent form.
   - If the participant doesn't agree, the experiment terminates.